The Cyan Language: Grammar Methods

 Grammar methods are useful for implementing Domain Specific Languages (DSL).
 In fact, every grammar method can be considered as implementing a DSL.
 The advantages of using grammar methods for DSL are that the lexical and syntactical analysis and the building of the Abstract Syntax Tree are automatically made by the compiler.
 The parsing is based on the grammar method.
 The AST of the grammar message is referenced by the single parameter of the grammar method.
-Besides that, it is possible to replace the ugly type of the single parameter of the grammar method by a more meaningful prototype.
-Using annotations (Section~\ref{annot}) one can annotate a prototype with information and put it as the type of the grammar method parameter.
-The compiler will know how to use this prototype in order to build the AST of a grammar message.
-See Section~\ref{dsl} for more details.

 There is one problem left: grammar methods are defined using regular expression operators.
-Therefore they cannot define context-free languages.
-This problem is easily solved by using parenthesis in the message send and sometimes more than one grammar method.
-The details are given in Section~\ref{cfl}.
-However, we present one example that implements Lisp-like lists: \begin{cyan} object GenList public fun (L: (List | Int)* ) :t Array<UUnion<List, Int>> -> List [ // here parameter t is converted into a list object ... ] end \end{cyan} The grammar defining a Lisp list is not a regular grammar --- there is a recursion because a list can be a list element: \nd \verb@ ( 1, (2, 3), 4)@\\ \nd This list can be built using parenthesis in a grammar message send \begin{cyan} :b = GenList L: 1, (GenList L: 2, 3), 4; \end{cyan}
+Therefore they can only parse regular languages.
+Some languages that are not regular can be defined by using more than one grammar method.